-The Generator shall also provide telemetered data to the Supervisory Control and Data Acquisition (SCADA) system or via ICCP to the PJM Energy Management System computers.
-Computer systems and metering shall be consistent with PJM practices, and compatible with PJM computer and communication systems.
+The Generator shall also provide telemetered data to the Supervisory Control and Data-Acquisition (SCADA) system or via ICCP to the PJM Energy Management System (EMS) computers.
+Computer systems and metering shall be consistent with PJM practices, and compatible with PJM computer and communication systems, as described in Section 4.1 of this manual.

 Examples of this required data include: MW, MVAR, MWh, voltage, and equipment status (i.e., open/close).
-The data is to be provided in accordance with standards contained with the PJM Manuals for Control Center and Data Exchange Requirements (M-01), Pre-Scheduling Operations (M-10), Energy & Ancillary Services Market Operations (M-11), and Balancing Operations (M-12).
+The data is to be provided in accordance with standards contained with the PJM Manuals for M-01: Control Center and Data Exchange Requirements (M-01), M-10: Pre-Scheduling Operations (M-10), M-11: Energy & Ancillary Services Market Operations (M-11), and M-12: Balancing Operations (M-12).
 PJM may require the ability to disconnect the facility from the PJM system via the Transmission Owner's SCADA system.

 It is required that data be sent to PJM automatically.
-In the event that the data is not automatically received by PJM, the Generation Owner shall call PJM with the required data at intervals specified by PJM.
+In the event that the data is not automatically received by PJM, the Generation Owner shall call-electronically or verbally communicate PJM with the required data with PJM at intervals specified by PJM.
 The Generation Owner must correct any problems associated with the failure of data-transmission equipment within a reasonable time.
+More details on data exchange during EMS datalink and device outages can be found in M-01: Control Center and Data Exchange Requirements.
+Section 3.2.4.